 Once you got Free up storage on your iCloud account, Enable or Turn on iCloud Backup on your iPhone.

-Go to the Settings app on iPhone > Tap on your Profile Name > iCloud > iCloud Backup > Enable iCloud Backup.
+Go to the Settings app on your iPhone > Tap on your Profile Name > iCloud > iCloud Backup > Enable iCloud Backup.

 If you can’t Delete old backup then you can upgrade iCloud storage.